postmodernist1848/minesweeper_py/readme.md

-# This is a Minesweeper made in Python
+# This is Minesweeper made in Python

 To run this code you need to install Pyglet:
 ```